dkperf/SEDRI/README.md

      You can change all parameters of the graph by editing solar.dpt.
      Use menu->help->usage.help  in wplot.exe for info on parameter options.

+Create a directory named "data" in the directory you download the files into.

 Install python on your system.
 You might have to install python module pytz ( pip install pytz )